sheldor1510/spotifynder/team/m2/roles.md

 2. [Commit 2](https://github.com/sheldor1510/spotifynder/commit/12abf0397e92da3d28b8970b42b46d6aa23b4928): Send out meeting minutes shortly after the meeting concludes, ensuring that everyone has access to the information while it's still fresh.
 3. [Commit 3](https://github.com/sheldor1510/spotifynder/commit/12abf0397e92da3d28b8970b42b46d6aa23b4928): Capture key points, decisions made, and discussions during meetings, ensuring that all relevant information is documented.

+## Tanush Savadi - Task Manager
+- **Role**: Responsible for organizing and tracking team tasks.
+Tanush manages ensures that all tasks are properly assigned and completed on time.
+- **Top 3 Commits** :
+1. [Commit 1]():  Distribute tasks to team members based on their strengths and current workload, ensuring a balanced distribution.
+2. [Commit 2]():   Maintain a clear record of all tasks, including who is responsible for each task, their due dates, and any related notes or comments.
+3. [Commit 3](): Help prioritize tasks based on project goals, deadlines, and dependencies to ensure that the most critical tasks are addressed first.